wp-plugins/3d-roll-over-links/readme.txt

 == Changelog ==

+= 0.1.2 =
-= 0.1.1 =
+* Avoid do roll over on images - thank you bradkgriffin for report that = 0.1.1 =
 * Use jquery provided by WordPress core and all unused javascripts are removed.
 = 0.1 =